(not experiment reports)

 Berridge, K.C. & Cromwell, H.C.
 Motivational-Sensorimotor Interaction controls aphagia and exaggerated treading after striatopallidal lesions.
 Behavioral Neuroscience, 104, 778-795, 1990. (scanned pdf)

 Berridge, K.C.
-Substantia Nigra 6-OHDA lesions mimic striatopallidal disruption of syntactic grooming chains: A Neural systems analysis of sequence control.
-Psychobiology, 17, 377-385, 1989.
+Substantia nigra 6-OHDA lesions mimic striatopallidal disruption of syntactic grooming chains: a neural systems analysis of sequence control.
+Psychobiology, 17, 377-385, 1989. (scanned pdf)

 Berridge, K.C.
 Progressive degradation of serial grooming chains by descending decerebration.
 Behavioural Brain Research, 33, 241-253, 1989. (scanned pdf)

 Berridge, K.C., Venier, I.L., & Robinson, T.E.
 Taste Reactivity Analysis of 6-OHDA aphagia without impairment of taste reactivity: Implications for theories of dopamine function.
 Behavioral Neuroscience, 103, 36-45, 1989. (scanned pdf)

 Treit, D. Berridge, K.C. & Schultz, C.E.
 The direct enhancement of positive palatability by chlordiazepoxide is antagonized by Ro15-1788 and CGS 8216.
 Pharmacology, Biochemistry and Behavior 26, 709-714, 1987. (scanned pdf)

 Delamater, A.R., LoLordo, V.M., & Berridge, K.C.
 Control of fluid palatability by exteroceptive Pavlovian signals.
 Journal of Experimental Psychology: Animal Behvaior Processes, 12:143-152, 1986. (scanned pdf)